 A hidden gem sitting in northern Iceland’s Troll Peninsula, Deplar Farm is the ultimate luxury lodge.
 Offering endless outdoor activities, spectacular views of the northern lights and a relaxing respite from the wilds of Iceland, it’s hard not to be awed be Deplar.
-Find out why Deplar Farm tops the list of Scott Dunn USA President, John Spence‘s favorite hotels in the world…
+Find out why Deplar Farm tops the list of Scott Dunn USA President, John Spence‘s favourite hotels in the world…

 Though a little off-the-beaten-track, the trek to Deplar Farm is well worth it.
 If you turn off the coastal road at the small town of Dalvík, you’ll drive into the Troll Peninsula (I did not make that name up).
 Halfway up the valley the tarmac turns into a dirt road, there, you’ll venture deeper into wilderness, surrounded by steep, impressive mountains; potential troll hideouts dot the landscape and a picturesque pristine river snakes through the valley.
 At the top of the road, anticipation builds as you slowly roll down the hill, desperate to see what is around the next mountain corner.